Replica symmetry breaking in spin glasses in the replica-free Keldysh formalism: Discussion

 We emphasize that, since $T$ drops out of the equations of motion at asymptotically late times, which can be seen explicitly in Eq.~\eqref{eq:SK_action_late}, all microscopic details of the quench protocol disappear from the problem.
 The time-translation invariant discussion presented here is, therefore, independent of the details of the aging process.
 It instead extracts solely the universal property common to all classical glasses: The spontaneous breaking of thermal symmetry.
 The emergence of this broken symmetry at finite times was previously anticipated by Kurchan \cite{Kurchan2023}.

 For glasses, it is found that a weak long-term memory is necessary to preclude thermalization on all scales.
 Although this implies that time translation symmetry remains broken at any finite time $T$ following a quench, our time translation invariant approach clarifies that the persistence of broken time translation invariance, and thus aging, should not be equated to ergodicity breaking in the stationary state.
 Instead, the emergence of reparametrization invariance lifts this connection at asymptotically late times \cite{Cugliandolo1993, Cugliandolo1994}.
+In the absence of reparametrization invariance, the system spin glass can retain some information about the initial state as is the case for the mixed $p$-spin model \cite{Folena2020}.
+It will be interesting to see to which extent this is recovered in the ultrametric Keldysh formalism.